 Netflix has a fairly large library of Hindi movies.
-However, most Hindi movies on Netflix belong to this decade, and it’ll be hard for you to come across classic titles from the golden era.
-That said, the streaming platform has done an excellent job of accumulating some lesser-known but brilliant independent Hindi films.
+However, most Hindi movies on Netflix belong to this decade, and it’ll be hard for you to come across extremely old, classic titles from the golden era.
+That said, the streaming platform has done an excellent job of accumulating some lesser-known but brilliant independent and original Hindi films.
 You will also find several Hindi box-office hits and timeless titles that never get too old to revisit.
 So here’s a list of the best Hindi movies on Netflix; ones that you might have missed but ought to watch, and those that could do with a rewatch.

 Best Hindi movies on Netflix:

 Editor’s note: We’ll be updating this list of the best Hindi movies on Netflix regularly as new ones are announced or added.